 - Add the wet ingredients to the dry ingredients and stir until fully combined.

-- Pour into the prepared 8”x8” pan and spread dough using a spoon or your hands to fill the pan.
+- Pour into the prepared 8”x8” pan and spread dough out to fill the pan.

 - Bake in preheated oven for 5 minutes.